mazwat/mazwat.github.io/arduino-lm.md

 ## Control Systems

-So to create any system where we can control something we need to define sensors controller
+So to create any system where we can control something we need to define sensors controllers and actuators.
+In your project you can use any of these as building blocks for your system.
+I have listed some examples but there are many mor

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMzc4NTI3NywzNDk3NjgzMDEsLTEzMD
+eyJoaXN0b3J5IjpbMzUwOTE5NTU4LDM0OTc2ODMwMSwtMTMwMD
-A0OTkzODMsMzg2MDIyNjIyLDEwNjc4ODgzMTgsMzA1OTQzMzMz
+Q5OTM4MywzODYwMjI2MjIsMTA2Nzg4ODMxOCwzMDU5NDMzMzMs
-LC0xNzUxOTEyMDk3LDIxMDQxMjM2MDgsMTgwMjQ1NTM1OSw0Nz
+LTE3NTE5MTIwOTcsMjEwNDEyMzYwOCwxODAyNDU1MzU5LDQ3OT
-kyMzk4MjgsMTcwOTk5ODYyLC0xMDgzNTgxNTc5LC0xMjA1NDY4
+IzOTgyOCwxNzA5OTk4NjIsLTEwODM1ODE1NzksLTEyMDU0Njg3
-NzM3XX0=
+MzddfQ==
 -->